druxton-consid/changeset-serverless-example/README.md

 # AS A DEVELOPER I CAN

 - run pnpm i on the root, installing all dependancies
-- get warnings if i'm using different package versions
 - get warning if i'm in the root
 - only worry about the services individual dependancies
 - deploy all services using `sls deploy --stage [stage]`